Live Tracking and Locators

 Location Sharing Overview

-Sharing your location (without a team account) in CalTopo falls into two main categories:
+Sharing your location in a CalTopo individual account falls into two main categories:

 • Recording a mobile track to a map

-The first option, recording a track to a shared map, is covered in detail in the Recording Tracks lesson in the Mobile Specific Tools and Functions chapter.
-Any mobile tracks that are being saved to a map will upload in near real time with a data connection or as soon as a data connection is reestablished.
-This function does allow for real time tracking for anyone viewing the map if the team members in the field have a reliable data connection.
+The first option (recording a track to a shared map) is covered in detail in the Recording Tracks lesson in the Mobile Specific Tools and Functions chapter.
+Any mobile tracks that are saved to a map will upload in near real time with a data connection or as soon as a data connection is reestablished.
+This function does allow for real time tracking for anyone viewing the map if the user(s) in the field have a reliable data connection.

 Anyone with access to your map can see your recorded track update as long you have a data connection.

-Recording live tracks for locators takes a little to a lot more setup than recording tracks with the mobile app.
-However this function allows you to record location updates to a map with and without a data connection for a wide range of devices, including Garmin inReaches, APRS and aircraft.
+Recording for locators takes a little to a lot more setup than recording tracks with the mobile app.
+However this function can allow you to record locations to a map when the person being tracked does not have a cellular connection.
+It can also allow you to track things that are not using the CalTopo app like Aircraft.

 Back to Top